niccc/Climate-Analysis/README.md

 Hawaii-Climate-Analysis

-The goal of this project was to extract, process, and analyze Hawaii climate data contained in a SQLite database.
+The goal of this project was to extract, process, and analyze Hawaii climate data contained in a SQLite database, as well as construct an API for the raw climate data.
+The purpose behind the project is to be able to use the API to plan around weather.
+SQLAlchemy was used within Python to store, inspect, and manipulate the data, while Pandas, Numpy, and Matplotlib was used within Python to visualize the data in a Jupyter Notebook.